 Delineating Feature Description of Features Backshore The backshore of a wetland is the boundary between the wetland and the adjoining upland, where the upland is at least 5 m wide.
 The backshore is more of a zone than a discreet line, since upland processes and wetland processes overlap and vary over time.
 The high-water contour of the wetland is a good proxy for its backshore boundary.
-ForeshoreThe foreshore of a wetland is the boundary betw vegetated wetland and any adjoining semi-aquativ wetland area, such as an intertidal flat or a non-ver riverine channel bar, or a fully aquatic area such as the Adjoining Wetland Any wetland of a different type than the wetland that is mostly less than 5 m distant from the wetland is an adjoining wetland.
+Foreshore The foreshore of a wetland is the boundary between the vegetated wetland and any adjoining semi-aquatic, non-wetland area, such as an intertidal flat or a non-vegetated riverine channel bar, or a fully aquatic area such as the open water area of a lake or estuary that is at least 30 m wide.
+Adjoining Wetland Any wetland of a different type than the wetland that is mostly less than 5 m distant from the wetland is an adjoining wetland.